Johnwikix/original-sound-hq-player/README.md

 ## 📬 Contact

-If you have any questions or suggestions, feel free to contact me at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or suggestions, feel free to contact me at [dannypan9709@foxmail.com](dannypan9709@foxmail.com).

 ## 💖 Thanks

-Thank you for checking out the WinUI Music Player!
+Thank you for checking out the Original Sound HQ Player!
 I hope you find it useful and enjoyable.

-This README is written by [readme.ai](https://readme-generator-phi.vercel.app/).